DonMVB/aws/AWS_Assoc_SAA_C02.md

 - There are three different types of EC2 placement groups:

   1.)
 Clustered Placement Groups: Single AZ - Lowest Latency
-    - Clustered Placement Grouping is when you put all of your EC2 instances in a single availability zone.
-This is recommended for applications that need the lowest latency possible and require the highest network throughput.
+    - All EC2 instances in a single availability zone.
+Tecommended for applications that need the lowest latency possible and require the highest network throughput.
     - Only certain instances can be launched into this group (compute optimized, GPU optimized, storage optimized, and memory optimized).
 Instances can be of different types/classes.
 S3 performance is not increased.
 (Updated 1/11/2011)

   2.)
 Spread Placement Groups: EC2 Instances on distinct HW
     - Spread Placement Grouping is when you put each individual EC2 instance on top of its own distinct hardware so that failure is isolated.
     - Your VMs live on separate racks, with separate network inputs and separate power requirements.
 Spread placement groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.
     - Can also be in multiple AZ's.
+Partition PG's are, therefore, "region wide" in scope *because* they can span AZ's.
     - There is a **maximum** of Seven instances per AZ for SPG's (added 1/8/2021)

   3.)
 Partitioned Placement Groups: Mult instances on same HW, grouped diff AZ's
     - Partitioned Placement Grouping is similar to Spread placement grouping, but differs because you can have multiple EC2 instances within a single partition.
 Failure instead is isolated to a partition (say 3 or 4 instances instead of 1), yet you enjoy the benefits of close proximity for improved network performance.